 The use of an implicit versus explicit numerical solution scheme is a tradeoff that needs to be assessed judiciously.
 Implicit schemes $(0 < \alpha \le 1)$ are usually unconditionally stable, whereas explicit schemes $(\alpha = 0)$ are not.
 Therefore, if stability is the issue, an implicit scheme is the preferred choice.
 However, in numerical modeling, stability is usually achieved at the expense of convergence (O'Brien et al., 1950).
 Once the focus shifts from stability to convergence, an explicit scheme can compete effectively with an implicit scheme.
 An explicit scheme will usually achieve convergence at the same time as stability, whereas an implicit scheme might be stable throughout a wide range of grid resolutions, while remaining nonconvergent for some subrange.
 Therefore, it should not be assumed a priori that implicit schemes are altogether better than explicit schemes.
 The objective in the RSM numerical solution technique should be to seek a balance between stability and convergence, and not to pursue one at the expense of the other.
 This balance should be obtained through the simultaneous minimization of round-off and truncation errors (O'Brien et al., 1950).
 The use of a fully-implicit model ($\alpha = 1$) as the default case for numerical solution is justified only when results of sensitivity analysis clearly show that the tradeoff is an acceptable one, that is, improved stability without unduly sacrificing convergence.
-It is recommended that the tradeoffs between the use of $\alpha = 1$ and that of a more convergent value such as $\alpha = 0.6$ be investigated and reported.
+This problem is not unique to the RSM, and can also be found in other widely-used models such as MODFLOW.
+It is recommended that the tradeoffs between the use of $\alpha = 1$ and that of a more convergent values ($\alpha < 1$) continue to be investigated and reported by the SFWMD.